Fuzzing: On Benchmarking Outcome as a Function of Benchmark Properties: Threats to Validity

-\textbf{Threats to external validity} could harm the generality of these results beyond the scope of our study.
-We attempt to minimize this risk with respect to our benchmark programs by utilizing programs from the Fuzzbench benchmark suite, which are among the most broadly representative of open source software available to the fuzzing community \cite{metzman2021fuzzbench}.
-Additionally, we follow the recommendation of \cite{benchmarking}, that $\geq$10 benchmarks should be sufficient for coverage-based benchmarking, spending over 1000 CPU-hours gathering data for our analysis.
+\paragraph*{Threats to external validity} could harm the generality of these results beyond the scope of our study.
+For our two controlled experiments, we only seek to demonstrate that certain specific properties \emph{can} influence the outcomes of benchmarking runs.
+While we chose hypotheses for these experiments that we reasonably believe may generalize, we cannot say that our results for \textbf{IRQ1} and \textbf{IRQ2} will hold for other fuzzers or subject programs without additional experiments.
+Our holistic methodology in \autoref{sec:holistic} describes how to account for these and other properties in practice on arbitrary other programs.
+For the third instantiating experiment in \autoref{sec:t3}, we attempt to minimize this risk with respect to our benchmark programs by utilizing the Fuzzbench benchmark suite, which is broadly representative of open source software available to the fuzzing community \cite{metzman2021fuzzbench}. \changedminor{There is a risk that by using an existing fuzzer benchmarking suite, our sample population \emph{only} includes projects which have been previously subjected to heavy fuzzing; this may not be representative of general software programs, many of which have not been fuzzed.
+However, creating a new benchmark with programs that have never been fuzzed would greatly increase the cost of our study and risk introducing other biases in the benchmark (i.e. there may be reasons \emph{why} these projects have not been fuzzed -- e.g. they are very small or not widely used).
+As such, we opt to use a well-established benchmark for our initial study, with the hope that this methodology can be applied to other benchmarks and programs in future research.} Additionally, we follow the recommendation of B\"ohme et al.~\cite{benchmarking}, that $\geq$10 benchmark programs should be sufficient for coverage-based benchmarking, spending over 1000 CPU-hours gathering data for our analysis.
 We also make our data and experimental setup available for replication.
 We attempt to minimize external validity risk with respect to our fuzzers by choosing what we believe to be a representative set of state-of-the-art fuzzers.
 AFL and LibFuzzer are the baseline implementations for 10/11 state-of-the-art fuzzers supported in Fuzzbench's main experiment.
 AFL++ and Entropic are among the latest and highest performing variants of our two baseline implementations in recent benchmarking runs.
+Similarly, SymSan and Eclipser are both recently published tools at top research venues, with promising experimental results.

+\paragraph*{Threats to construct validity} concern whether or not the data collected in our study measure what we claim.
+The execution speed parameter assessed in \textbf{IRQ1} must be interpreted with caution.
+We fixed all other variables for this experiment, but in many real-world programs, execution time is correlated with other variables.
+Our results may reasonably hold when other variables such as the number of instructions remain constant as execution time increases (e.g. if there is increased blocking on I/O resources).